 Reading Can Encourage Kindness

 If you read: Have You Filled A Bucket Today?
-A Guide To Daily Happiness For Kids by Carol McCloud then you have lots of possibilities!
-You can grab a bucket, sand pail will do, and some pon poms.
-Anytime someone is kind to others in your family with their words or actions a pon pom is added to the bucket.
-If someone is unkind, a pon pom is taken out and a discussion is had.
-If the bucket gets filled, celebrate!
+A Guide To Daily Happiness For Kids by Carol McCloud, then you have lots of possibilities!
+You can grab a bucket or sand pail and some pom-poms.
+Anytime someone is kind to others in your family with their words or actions, a pom-pom is added to the bucket.
+If someone is unkind, a pom-pom is taken out and discussed why.
+If the bucket gets filled…CELEBRATE!
 Spread kindness!